quintel/merit/README.md

 #### Marginal costs [Float]

-The marginal_costs (EUR/MWh/year) are calculated by dividing the variable costs (EUR/plant/year) of the participant by one plant's annual electricity production (in MWh/plant).
+The marginal_costs (EUR/MWh) are calculated by dividing the variable costs (EUR/plant/year) of the participant by the annual electricity production.

 The marginal costs can be queried from the ETEngine's GQL with the following
 query: